Restricted Phase Space Thermodynamics of NED-AdS Black Holes

 \subsection{$\mu-C$ processes}

-In this section we aim to study the $\mu-C$ processes i.e. here we allow the central charge $C$ to vary.
-Here $\mu$ has to be understood as the Gibbs free energy divided by the central charge.
+In this section we aim to explore the $\mu-C$ curves i.e. here we allow the central charge $C$ to vary.
+Here $\mu$ has to be understood as the Gibbs free energy per unit central charge.
 We start with the expression for $\mu$ in equation (\ref{eq26}).
-From this equation we find that there is a single extremum on each of the $\mu-C$ curves at fixed $(S, \hat{Q})$ which corresponds to a maximum of $\mu$ at $C=C_{max}$.
-It is not possible to solve for the maximum values of $\mu$ and the corresponding $C$ for the NED-AdS black hole system.
+From this equation we find that there lies only one extremum on each of the $\mu-C$ curves at fixed $(S, \hat{Q})$ corresponding to a maximum of $\mu$ at $C=C_{max}$.
+It is not possible to solve for the maximum values of $\mu$ and $C$ for the NED-AdS black hole system.
 However, as employed in the previous case, we shall use the reduced parameters, In doing so, we observe that all the $\mu-C$ curves scale down to a single one.
-Note that the value of $\mu_{max}$ is always positive for any values of $S$ and $\hat{Q}$.
+Note that, for any given values of $S$ and $\hat{Q}$, the value of $\mu_{max}$ always comes out as positive.
 Figure \ref{mu c} shows the $\mu/\mu_{max}-C/C_{max}$ curves for NED-AdS black hole.
-In this Figure, we can see that at a certain value of the central charge, the chemical potential becomes zero.
-Such zeroes corresponds to the famous Hawking-Page phase transition.
+In this Figure, we can see that the chemical potential goes to zero for a certain central charge.
+Such zeroes correspond to the Hawking-Page phase transition.
 Besides that, it is also important to mention that similar behaviour has been observed in RN-AdS, Kerr-AdS and Kerr-Sen-AdS black hole.
 This may not be just a coincidence but may indicate that there lies some universality behind the $\mu-C$ processes at fixed $J$ (in case of Kerr-AdS), $\hat{Q}$ (in case of RN-AdS and NED-AdS) and $J, \hat{Q}$ (in case of Kerr-Sen-AdS).

-We can also study the $\mu-C$ process at fixed $S, \hat{\Phi}$.
+We can also study the $\mu-C$ processes at constant $S, \hat{\Phi}$.
 In order to do that we replace $\hat{Q}$ in equation (\ref{eq26}) using equation (\ref{eq25}).
 We refrain ourselves from writing the cumbersome analytical expression.
 Howvever, using similar techniques used in the previous process, we plot the $\mu-C$ curve.
 Throughout this analysis we have to be careful while fixing $\hat{\Phi}$ because of it's bound.